Lower bounds for the number of number fields with Galois group $GL_2(\mathbb{F}_\ell)$: Introduction

 \subsection{Acknowledgment}

-The author's research is supported by the CRM Simons postdoctoral fellowship.
+When the project was started, the author was a Simons postdoctoral fellow at the Centre de recherches mathematiques in Montreal, Canada.
+At this time, the author's research is supported by the CRM Simons postdoctoral fellowship.
 He would like to thank Chris Wuthrich for his comments in response to a question he posted on MathOverflow.
 He would like to thank Robert Lemke-Oliver for pointing out a calculation error in the previous version.
+Lastly, he would also like to thank the anonymous referee for the excellent report.